gher-uliege/gher-uliege.github.io/Diva-Workshops/installation.md

 # Installation

 * You will need to install [Julia](https://julialang.org/downloads/).
-We will use the latest version, i.e. version **0.6** as of January 2018.
-Older versions are not supported.
+We will use the latest version, i.e. version **1.2** as of November 2019.
+Versions earlier than julia 1.0 will not work.

 * You will need to install also `DIVAnd` following [these instructions](https://github.com/gher-ulg/DIVAnd.jl/#installing).